tendermint/tendermint/docs/rfc/rfc-001-storage-engine.rst

 - data size often exceeds memory.

-- data is rarely mutated after it's written for most data (e.g. blocks), but small amounts of workding data is persisted by nodes and is frequently mutated (e.g. peer information, validator information.)
+- data is rarely mutated after it's written for most data (e.g. blocks), but small amounts of working data is persisted by nodes and is frequently mutated (e.g. peer information, validator information.)

 - read patterns can be quite random.